 The Ultimaker Cura 4.3.0 software generated a G-code file to print the specimens.
 A controlled and consistent printing process was achieved at 30 mm/s.
 The specimens' infill structure was exact and detailed because of the 0.1 mm line pattern infill layer thickness.
 The material was printed at 228 °C to ensure effective printing.
-TPU flow and adhesion during printing are optimized at this temperature.
+TPU flow and adhesion during printing are optimal at this temperature.
 To improve print adherence, the build plate was heated to 50 °C (Lopes et al., 2018).
-This study used three samples per design and found the same tendency (Basurto-Vázquez et al., 2021).
-Every sample is high-quality and produces reliable test results.
+This study used three samples per design and found consistent results (Basurto-Vázquez et al., 2021).
+Every sample was of high quality and produced reliable test results.

-Figure 2a shows vertically layered specimens with a $0.31 \rho RD$.
+Figure 2a shows vertically layered specimens with a 0.31 pRD.
 Interior infill density is the amount of material used to fill the printed object.
 In this situation, 100% infill density maximizes specimen strength and density by creating a solid framework.
-The sample' precise and consistent printing laid the groundwork for mechanical property research.
+The precise and consistent printing laid the groundwork for mechanical property research.
 Some of the specimens in Figure 2b are excellent.
 Table 4 lists these specimens' weight, size, and density.
 The specimens have the same 10 mm thickness, 60 mm width, and 60 mm length.
 Honeycomb structures with comparable relative density had similar physical properties in various orientations.
 A detailed study of the workpiece's size, weight, and dimensions shows an exceedingly small variance.
 These items with a higher relative density are heavier.
-According to prior investigations, honeycomb samples weighed 15-25 g and had a density of 0.4-0.70 g/cm3(Basurto-Vázquez et al., 2021; Bates et al., 2016, 2019).
+Similar to prior investigations, honeycomb samples weighed 15-25 g and had a density of 0.4-0.70 g/cm3(Basurto-Vázquez et al., 2021; Bates et al., 2016, 2019).